1973 Cincinnati Reds season: Hal King's season-changing home run

+Late season

 Both teams stayed close throughout the season, but on Aug.
 29, the Reds beat Pittsburgh, 5–3, to begin a seven-game winning streak.
 After losing two to the Braves, the Reds began another seven-game winning streak to gain some space between the Dodgers.
 Los Angeles came into Cincinnati for a two-game series, Sept.
 11–12, trailing the Reds by 3 games with 18 left on the schedule.
 A two-run home run by rookie Ken Griffey was the big hit in the Reds' 6–3 victory on Sept.
 11, and the Reds completed the sweep the next day as Jack Billingham hurled a complete-game and, the typically poor hitter (.065 average), also belted a bases-clearing double off LA starter Claude Osteen in a 7–3 victory.
 The Dodgers left Cincinnati trailing by five games.
 On Sept.
 24, the Reds beat San Diego, 2–1, to clinch their second-straight division title and third in four years.
 It sent the Reds to the 1973 NLCS against the New York Mets.

 The Reds offense was led by Pete Rose (team-record 230 hits, 115 runs scored, an NL best .338 batting average), Joe Morgan (116 runs, 26 home runs, 82 RBI, 67 stolen bases, .290 avg.) and Perez (.314, 27, 101).
 Rose was voted the National League MVP, while Morgan finished fourth and Perez seventh in a vote by the Baseball Writers' Association of America.

 Jack Billingham emerged as the staff ace, leading the National League in both innings pitched (293.1) and shutouts (7) to go with 19 victories, while young lefty Don Gullett won 11 of his last 12 decisions to finish 18–8.

 Future stars Griffey and George Foster also played well in short stays with the Reds.
 Griffey batted .384 in 86 at bats in his major league debut, while Foster hit .282 and smacked four home runs in just 39 at bats.
 Journeyman third-string catcher Hal King also emerged as an unsung hero.
 King hit three pinch hit home runs, all of which either tied or won games late including a three-run home run off Los Angeles Dodger starter Don Sutton on July 1 to win a game for the Reds.